- Planning & Zoning

 - Zoning Division

-A Zoning Appeal is a challenge of the Zoning Administrator’s action, which is adjudicated by the Board of Zoning Appeals (BZA), as detailed in Section 14-11 of the Zoning Ordinance.
-Upon submission of an appeal, all proceedings in furtherance of the Zoning Administrator’s action shall be stayed (temporarily stopped) until the BZA’s decision on the action, unless the Zoning Administrator certifies to the BZA that a stay would cause “imminent peril to life or property.”
-When ruling on an appeal, the BZA may reverse or affirm (wholly or partly) or modify the Zoning Administrator’s action.
+A Zoning Appeal is a challenge of the Zoning Administrator’s action or determination, which is heard by the Board of Zoning Appeals (BZA), as detailed in Section 14-11 of the Zoning Ordinance.
+Upon submission of an appeal, all proceedings in furtherance of the Zoning Administrator’s action shall be stayed (temporarily stopped) until the BZA’s decision on the action, unless the Zoning Administrator certifies to the BZA that a stay would, in his/her opinion, cause “imminent peril to life or property.”
+When ruling on an appeal, the BZA may reverse or affirm, wholly or partly, or may modify any order, requirement, decision, or determination of the Zoning Administrator.

-All appeals to individual actions by the Zoning Administrator or actions regarding different requirements of the Zoning Ordinance shall constitute separate appeals and, therefore, require individual applications and the associated review fee.
-Similarly, appeals made by different individuals, organizations, or other entities shall also constitute separate appeals, even if each appeal challenges the same action, and, therefore, require individual applications and the associated review fee.
-Separate applications challenging the same or different actions may be reviewed and decided upon by the Board of Zoning Appeals on the same or a different date from each other as long as the hearing is held and ruling made within 60 days of receipt of the appeal.
+Any appeal of individual actions by the Zoning Administrator or actions regarding different requirements of the Zoning Ordinance shall constitute a separate appeal and, therefore, require individual applications and the associated review fee.
+Similarly, appeals made by different individuals, organizations, or other entities shall also constitute separate appeals (even if each appeal challenges the same action) and, therefore, require individual applications and the associated review fee.
+Separate applications challenging the same or different actions may be reviewed and decided upon by the BZA on the same or a different date from each other as long as the hearing is held, and the ruling is made within 60 days of receipt of the appeal(s).

-Forms for the Zoning Appeal Application can be found on the department’s Forms and Policies page.
+Forms for the Zoning Appeal application can be found on the department’s Forms and Policies page.